-The provisions of Decree 1843/1991 shall apply for air spraying.
+Criterion (new) Guidance 7.2 (continued) The provisions of Decree 1843/1991 shall apply for air spraying.
 Chapter 9, Articles 87, 89, 95, 96, 97, and 98.

-Regarding the occupational medical examination, we recommend applying Resolution 2346/2007 issued by the Ministry of Health and Social Protection "whereby the practice of occupational medical examinations, and the management and content of occupational clinical records is regulated."

-We recommend using the following publications:

-- Technical guideline for the storage, management and disposal of agrochemicals", developed by the Ministry of Environment and Sustainable Development (MADS, for its initials in Spanish), the Colombian Agricultural Institute (ICA, for its initials in Spanish), and the National Association of Entrepeneurs of Colombia (ANDI, for its initials in Spanish). - Guideline for the labor formalization, forms of contracting and application of the occupational health and safety standard for working with oil palm."
-Fedepalma 2016 - Field book for recording and controlling field activities in the cultivation of oil palm.
-Cenipalma 2018

-The waste management and disposal plan should include measures for:

-- Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into valueadded products (e.g. through animal feeding programmes). - Appropriate management and disposal of hazardous chemicals and their containers.
-Surplus chemical containers should be reused, recycled or disposed of in an environmentally and socially responsible way using best available practices (e.g. returned to the vendor or cleaned using a triple rinse method), in such a way that there is no risk of contamination of water sources or risk to human health.
+For 7.2.6.
+Pesticide application is made according to Standard Operating Procedures and with the advice of an agricultural engineer.
+According to Decree 1843 of 1991, Article 63.
+For 7.2.8.
+Leftover agrochemical containers can be reused internally and for the same product.
+Regarding the occupational medical examination, apply Resolution 2346/2007 issued by the Ministry of Health and Social Protection "whereby the practice of occupational medical examinations, and the management and content of occupational clinical records is regulated."
+Use the following publications as a reference: Technical guideline for the storage, management and disposal of agrochemicals", developed by the Ministry of Environment and Sustainable Development (MADS, for its initials in Spanish), the Colombian Agricultural Institute (ICA, for its initials in Spanish), and the National Association of Entrepeneurs of Colombia (ANDI, for its initials in Spanish).
+Guideline for the labor formalization, forms of contracting and application of the occupational health and safety standard for working with oil palm."
+Fedepalma 2016 Field book for recording and controlling field activities in the cultivation of oil palm.
+Cenipalma 2018 7.3 The waste management and disposal plan should include measures for: Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into value-added products (e.g., through animal feeding programmes).
+Appropriate management and disposal of hazardous chemicals and their containers.
+Surplus chemical containers should be reused, recycled or disposed of in an environmentally and socially responsible way using best available practices (e.g., returned to the vendor or cleaned using a triple rinse method), in such a way that there is no risk of contamination of water sources or risk to human health.
 The disposal instructions on the manufacturers' labels should be adhered to.
 The unit of certification is encouraged to improve the waste management in surrounding neighbourhoods.

-Where there are no options for non toxic and non hazardous domestic waste collection by local government services, landfills may be required as a solution for disposal.

-Where landfills are used, appropriate guidelines should be followed, which includes being:

-- Only for domestic and household waste, where inorganic waste is minimised - Located away from water sources, people and communities, and outside conservation areas - Properly covered, with clear demarcation and signage to avoid disturbance.
+Annex 2